Gamecocks learn kickoff time for Georgia game, Clemson-Florida State game time on hold

 South Carolina will play No. 3 Georgia at noon on Oct.
-12 at Williams-Brice Stadium, the SEC announced Monday.
+12 at Sanford Stadium in Athens, Ga., the SEC announced Monday.
 The game will be televised by ESPN.

 The kickoff for No. 2 Clemson's home game against Florida State on Oct.
 12 will be either 3:30 p.m. or 7:30 p.m. and be televised on ABC.
 The kickoff time will be finalized after this weekend's games.